piotrsoczewka/Essential_Genes/README.md

-Welcome to my project, in which I am going to analyse some yeast genomic data and try to build some machine learning models to predict some of the genes' features.
-However, because it could be browsered not only by biologists, but also by people without relevant background, I provide below a short explanation of genetics fundamentals.
+Welcome to my project, in which I am going to analyze some yeast genomic data and try to build some machine learning models to predict some of the genes' features.
+However, because it could be browsed not only by biologists, but also by people without relevant background, I provide below a short explanation of genetics fundamentals.
 Many simplifications have been done, yet I hope the basics of genetics relevant for this project are adequately explained.
 So, without further ado, let's start.

 ## 1) Theoretical introduction